alexzeey2/MoniQ/VERCEL_DEPLOYMENT.md

 6. Click "Deploy" (don't change any settings!)

 **🎉 Done!** Your game will be live in 1-2 minutes.

-## Important: Latest Fix (Oct 23)

-✅ **Fixed Vercel build command!** The issue was:
-- Previous: Vercel tried to build server code (which doesn't exist on Vercel)
-- Now: Vercel only builds the frontend (React app)
-- Result: Build tested successfully in 10.8 seconds

-**Changes made:**
-- Updated `vercel.json` build command to use the correct config
-- Verified build works locally with exact same command Vercel will use
-- All 20 luxury items + 3 sound files included (30MB total)

 ## What Happens During Deployment